 First, I mix the anelletti with the meat sauce.
 Without dirtying other bowls, I do it in the pot where I boiled the pasta.
 I leave a cup of sauce for the last layer.

-I add the eggplants cooked in the microwave; if you prefer, you can also fry them.
+I add the microwave-cooked eggplants; if you prefer, you can also fry them.

-I add basil, which never hurts and smells fantastic.
+I add basil, which is always a nice touch and smells amazing.

-I use my incredible 28 cm cocotte for 12 people to go in the oven, which always saves me when there are so many of us.
+I use my incredible 11-inch cocotte for 12 people to go in the oven, which always saves me when we are so many.

-I start arranging the anelletti without oiling or breadcrumbs, because the mineral non-stick coating of the pot prevents food from sticking.
+I start placing the anelletti without oiling and without breadcrumbs because the mineral non-stick coating of the pot prevents food from sticking.

 I season with eggs, caciocavallo, and parmesan.